Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Hourly Data Usage Patterns

 \subsection{Analysis of Download Patterns}

-All graphs in Figure \ref{fig:download-data-per-user-hours-fig} show a traffic peak between 18:00 and 22:00 hours, also known as the internet rush hour \cite{internetrushhour}.
+All graphs in \cref{fig:download-data-per-user-hours-fig} show a traffic peak between 18:00 and 22:00 hours, also known as the internet rush hour~\cite{internetrushhour}.
 Most likely explanation for this peak is post-workday internet multi-media consumption for entertainment purposes, e.g., Netflix or Youtube.

-Graphs in Figure \ref{download-a} and \ref{download-b} compare average weekday and weekend download traffic volumes in the pre-lockdown period, i.e., until end of February 2020.
+Graphs in \cref{download-a} and \cref{download-b} compare average weekday and weekend download traffic volumes in the pre-lockdown period, i.e., until end of February 2020.
 We clearly see that the overall average download volume is higher on weekdays.
 However, the distribution of activity throughout the day is different for weekdays and weekends.
 Between approximately 9:00 and 17:00, the weekend graph shows a relative increase in traffic volumes compared to the weekday graph and more variability month-to-month.
 This corresponds with the intuition that users typically use fixed broadband internet more during weekends when they are at home.
 The increase in variability can probably be partially explained by seasonal effects.

-Figure \ref{download-b} and \ref{download-d} compare weekend traffic before and during lockdown.
+\cref{download-b} and \cref{download-d} compare weekend traffic before and during lockdown.
 We see that the minimum and maximum weekend daily traffic levels are roughly the same before and during lockdown.
-In March--May 2020 we see a significant increase in daytime weekend traffic volumes (green, yellow, blue in Figure \ref{download-d}) relative to the period before lockdown.
+In March--May 2020 we see a significant increase in daytime weekend traffic volumes (green, yellow, blue in \cref{download-d}) relative to the period before lockdown.
 Interestingly, daytime volumes return to their normal pre-lockdown levels in June 2020.
-This can be partially explained by the fact that many restrictions in effect since April were being relaxed by June.
+This can be partially explained by the fact that many restrictions in effect since April were being relaxed by June, or that users started spending more time outdoors, away from their home broadband internet connection.
 As a result, some users may have returned to spending their weekends outside of the home.